Year-End Giving: Best End of Year Fundraising Strategies & Ideas

 - People celebrate Thanksgiving and are grateful for what they have.
 Maybe your organization is a part of their sense of community or has directly affected their lives over the year.

 - The end of the year also represents the last chance for donors to make tax-deductible gifts.
-This is the reason that the closer you get to New Year’s, the more people are donating.
+This is why the closer you get to New Year’s, the more people donate.

 Craft the Year-End Campaign Message and Timeline

 Since year-end giving is such an important fundraising strategy, you need to start early.
 You likely won’t contact donors until mid-October or November, but you need to have your entire year-end strategy in place before that time.
-Don’t worry, once you have an established year-end plan in place you can work from there moving forward each year.
+Don’t worry, once you have an established year-end plan, you can work from there moving forward each year.

 Set Fundraising Goals for the Campaign